-The BCCI chose to share their plans for UAE on Monday.
+The BCCI chose to share their IPL 2020 plan for UAE on Monday.

-Each franchise will create its own bubble in which the team will only be interacting with a limited number of people in their ecosystem or allotted to them by BCCI.
-A similar bubble will be created for the Indian cricket board and the IMG staff, broadcasters, etc. Nobody will be allowed to interact with individuals outside their bubble except through pre-appointed coordinators.
+Therefore, each franchise will create its own bubble in which the team will only be interacting with a limited number of people in their ecosystem or allotted to them by BCCI.
+A similar bubble will be created for the Indian cricket board and the IMG staff, broadcasters, etc. Thus, Nobody will be allowed to interact with individuals outside their bubble except through pre-appointed coordinators.

 Had the IPL not happened, franchises wouldn’t be looking at any income.
 Letting go of gate money, the board says, is “pittance”.